AusDTO/dta-website/_posts/2017-07-03-request-for-feedback-on-a-new-software-licensing-services-panel.md

 The official approach to market for the Software Licensing and Services Panel will be available on AusTender from late July 2017.
 [Register with AusTender](https://www.tenders.gov.au/){:target="_blank"} for updates.

 You must be an approved Microsoft Licensing Solutions Provider to be appointed to the Microsoft Licensing category of the panel.

+If you are unable to access any of the links above, or need help with access, please contact us at [ictprocurement@dta.gov.au](mailto:ictprocurememnt@dta.gov.au)